petereycoder/pipesApp/README.md

 # PipesApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Navigate to `http://localhost:4200/`. he application will automatically reload if you change any of the source files.

 ## Code scaffolding